National Right to Repair

 What’s happening now

 In Nov 2020, Massachusetts voters overwhelmingly voiced their support for Ballot Question 1, also known as Right to Repair with a 75% vote yes.
 In Nov 2023, Maine followed suit with an 84% vote yes.
-While the manufacturers attempt to overturn the voters will in Massachusetts, the fight for federal legislation to secure our rights across the United States has just begun to protect the 273,000 shops and 800,000 technicians that service the 288 million vehicles on the road.
+However, the fight for federal legislation to secure our rights across the United States has just begun to protect the 273,000 shops and 800,000 technicians that service the 288 million vehicles on the road.

 293 million vehicles